 Any enquiries about the CCTV system should be directed to Matt Hegarty, IT Strategy Leader.
+Neil Hall IT manager

-12. Photographs and videos
+13. Photographs and videos

 As part of our school activities, we may take photographs and record images of individuals within our school.